jdimpson/csvchart/README.md

 Requires python's builtin `csv` module and the `pygal` module.

 Turns one or more CSV files into SVG image charts.
-Can concatenate multiple CSV files into one lgical database, from which it can chart mutiple values as different charted lines.
-Exposes a fair amount of the `pygal` functionality. although documentation is terrible.
+Can concatenate multiple CSV files into one logical database, from which it can chart multiple values as different charted lines.
+Exposes a fair amount of the `pygal` functionality. although documentation of such is terrible.

 ## Examples